Norma I. Quintana: Forage From Fire

 On October 8, 2017 the Atlas Fire in Napa, California destroyed the artist's home and photography studio.
-This launched her new series Forage From Fire which documents the charred items she recovered from the ashes and shot completely on her iphone.
+This launched her new series Forage From Fire which documents the charred items she recovered from the ashes and was shot completely on her iPhone.
 The work was partially funded by a grant from the William & Flora Hewlett Foundation.
 A solo exhibition of the photographs and objects recovered from the fire was shown at SF Camerawork in October, 2018 and in group exhibitions at Sonoma Valley Museum of Art and UCR/California Museum of Photography.
 Quintana was interviewed by the BBC World Service on October 8, 2022 for The Cultural Frontline podcast.

+Forget Me Not: Recuerdos

+Beginning in 2003, Quintana began her ongoing portrait series, "Forget Me Not: Recuerdos" by photographing members of her community in a style reminiscent of the photo-booth photos from her family archives.
+As a child, Quintana's family frequently traveled to Lares, Puerto Rico to visit relatives, arranging to have portraits taken with the same photographer photo studio year after year.
+Through her research, Quintana has uncovered vintage photo-booth photos in this style sent between loved ones and relatives across Latin America and the Caribbean which she claims provide personal context to historical events such as Operation Bootstrap.
+For "Forget Me Not: Recuerdos," Quintana photographs her subjects in front of a hand painted back-drop and wooden message stand with four commonly seen sentiments "no me olvides / forget me not", "recuerdos" (memories) and "salud" (health).
+The project is shot on a Hasselblad using black and white Tri-X 400 film using available light.

+Quintana scouts her subjects using the local paper, referrals from friends and neighbors, and by stopping people on the street.
+Through a multitude of subjects, ranging from blue collar workers and teachers to priests, campaign workers, and professional athletes, she creates snapshots in time of her community, celebrating the diversity amongst every-day people.
+"Forget Me Not" has been exhibited in California, and at the Katzen Art Center in Washington, DC.